-Significant Potentially With Less Than Significant Mitigation Significant No Impact Incorporation Impact Impact I. AESTHETICS -- Would the project: a) Have a substantial adverse effect on a scenic vista?
-No, the proposed project is on land is that has been used as a turf farm.
-The land was cleared of all botanical and wildlife prior to this permitted use.
-There are several other privately owned lots, within the vicinity, with similar agricultural uses, such as alfalfa production.
-There are no major sensitive receptors nearby: the community of Sandy Valley, Nevada, is nearly 2 miles away; and most viewer groups that might see the proposed hemp cultivation site would those transporting material to or from the project site.
-The closest highway is SR 160, approximately 18 miles to the north. b) Substantially damage scenic resources, including, but M not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-No, the proposed site will not impact scenic resources, as the land is an operating turf farm.
-The project area is characterized by tan colored soil with low-lying scrub that creates a stark homogenous desert landscape.
-Views of the hills located to the east will have less than significant impacts.
-It should also be noted that the hills located to the east are scarred with old roads and mines and do not offer significant scenic resources. $\boxtimes$ c) Substantially degrade the existing visual character or quality of the site and its surroundings?
-No, the hemp field would be visible to other farming areas directly to the east, but the location and surrounding area of the proposed project are currently covered in desert scrub and several unpaved access roads.
-The applicant will be required to follow Inyo County General Plan Policy VIS-1.6 that requires 'all outdoor light fixtures including street lighting, externally illuminated signs, advertising displays, and billboards use low-energy, shielded light fixtures which direct light downward (i.e., lighting shall not emit higher than a horizontal level) and which are fully shielded.
-There are no significant scenic resources in the area to impact; therefore, the proposed project will not substantially degrade the existing visual character or quality of the site or its surroundings. $\boxtimes$ П d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+Significant Impact Mitigation Incorporation Significant Impact No Impact I. AESTHETICS Would the project: a) Have a substantial adverse effect on a scenic vista? \boxtimes No, the proposed project is on land is that has been used as a permitted use.
+There are several other privately owned lots, we production.
+There are no major sensitive receptors nearby: the viewer groups that might see the proposed cannabis cultivation closest highway is SR 160, approximately 18 miles to the north ithin the vicinity, with s e community of Sandy n site would those tran similar agricultural Valley, Nevada, is r ' uses, such as al nearly 2 miles aw falfa vay; and most b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes No, the proposed site will not impact scenic resources, as the is colored soil with low-lying scrub that creates a stark homogen less than significant impacts.
+It should also be noted that the hoffer significant scenic resources. nous desert landscape.
+Views of the hills le ocated to the eas t will have c) Substantially degrade the existing visual character or quality of the site and its surroundings?
+No, the cannabis field would be visible to other farming areas proposed project are currently covered in desert scrub and set Inyo County General Plan Policy VIS-1.6 that requires 'all ot signs, advertising displays, and billboards use low-energy, shi emit higher than a horizontal level) and which are fully shield therefore, the proposed project will not substantially degrade veral unpaved access r utdoor light fixtures ind ielded light fixtures wh led.
+There are no signif oads.
+The applican cluding street lighti ich direct light dow icant scenic resour t will be required ng, externally ill nward (i.e., ligh ces in the area to d to follow uminated ting shall not o impact; d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?

 The closest group of receptors to the project, who could potentially be effected, is the community of Sandy Valley, Nevada, located approximately 2 miles from the site.
-The proposed project, being outdoor hemp fields, will not be visible from this residential community.
+The proposed project, being an outdoor cannabis field, will not be visible from this residential community.
 The project will still be required to follow Inyo County's General Plan Visual Resources -VIS-1.6 Control of Light and Glare - which states that 'The County shall require that all outdoor light fixtures including street lighting, externally illuminated signs, advertising displays, and billboards use low-energy, shielded light fixtures which direct light downward (i.e., lighting shall not emit higher than a horizontal level) and which are fully shielded... '